 You will be a fool to keep doing what obviously isn’t working for you.
 If I move on to create this FREE group, I will send tips and tricks that have been working for me and we can all review our goals for the week/month and the year.
 I think this will be fun.
 But again, I can’t create a group if I’m going to be the only one in it sooooo what do you say?

 It is laughable that people make resolutions and fail half way through January but have to wait till the next year to start again.
 If you think the New Year comes with a special resolution keeping spirit or things will be perfect and following through with your resolutions will be easier, you have to think again or I’ll make fun of you.
 I hope you’ve learned why new year resolutions suck and what you should do instead.
-Will you like to join my accountability group?
-Have you set goals for 2020 or you are going to wing it?
+Have you set goals for the year or you are going to wing it?